develop¶

 mode does not waive that gate. (develop is single-orchestrator only;

-it does not spawn parallel sessions or auto-invoke `forge_project_init`.)
+it does not spawn parallel sessions.)

 - **APPROVAL GATES (2.3, 3.3) ARE NEVER AUTO-PROCEEDED.** Even in